 Bevin’s speech to the House of Commons, 21 June 1944.
 [This is the speech that Ed Miliband refers to in his rejection of the March budget, see Parliament Notes.
 It lays down full employment as a priority: “In laying down that it is the primary responsibility of the Government to maintain a high and stable level … Continue reading Ernest Bevin’s speech to the House of Commons, 21 June 1944.

 Listening to Italy by Orecchiette ALL CHANGE Mario Draghi became Prime Minister of Italy on 13 February following the resignation of Giuseppe Conte.
 Conte had served two Prime Ministerial terms.
 He was nominated by President Sergio Mattarella and given a parliamentary vote of confirmation, but he has never held an elected post.
 He had a … Continue reading ALL CHANGE

-Diary of a Corbyn foot soldier (April, 2021) Dictionary definition of a foot soldier: “…a dedicated low level follower” firstname.lastname@example.org; FaceBook: Michael Murray London Content: “The weaponisation of Suspension in the Labour Party.
-(1)“And these are the people who are going to change the world?”
-(2)“The weaponisation of suspension” (3) “ACAS guidelines on Suspensions compared … Continue reading Diary of a Corbyn foot soldier
+Diary of a Corbyn foot soldier (April, 2021) Dictionary definition of a foot soldier: “…a dedicated low level follower” Content: “The weaponisation of Suspension in the Labour Party.”
+(1)“The weaponisation of suspension” (2) “ACAS guidelines on Suspensions compared to Labour Rules and Procedures” (3) “And these are the people who are going to change the … Continue reading Diary of a Corbyn Foot Soldier

 Parliament Notes - Budget Debate 9 March 2021 [This is Ed Miliband’s speech against the budget.
 His standpoint is Ernest Bevin’s speech in 1944 advocating full employment; this is the ‘Bevin test’.
 “We cannot build private sector success on the back of public sector austerity.
 The cuts of the last decade have made local services worse, … Continue reading Parliament Notes – Budget Debate 9 March 2021